yuygfgg/VapourSynth-ATWT/README.md

 This VapourSynth plugin implements the À Trous Wavelet Transform (ATWT) for extracting frequency details from grayscale images.

 **NEVER USE IT FOR ANY PURPOSE.
-I WROTE IT ONLY FOR LEARNING VS PLUGINS**
+I WROTE IT ONLY FOR LEARNING ABOUT VS PLUGINS**

 ## Build Instructions